The Black Hills

 John Witherspoon College is located in Rapid City, South Dakota, among the beautiful Black Hills and within 25 miles of the historic national monument, Mount Rushmore.
 Families love the area’s friendly attractions, history buffs are drawn to the rich culture and heritage of the region, and adventure seekers find a wide array of outdoor activities awaiting them, such as hunting, fishing, boating, hiking, biking, rock climbing, skiing, snowmobiling, and more.

-The Black Hills region is home to almost 200 churches representing a wide range of congregational size, denominational identity, worship style, and mission and ministry focus.
+The Black Hills region is home to some 150 churches representing a wide range of congregational size, denominational identity, worship style, and mission and ministry focus.
 John Witherspoon encourages students to serve in local churches, and to participate fully in the life of the local community.

 JWC does not maintain student residence facilities, and does not assume responsibility for providing student housing.
 However, the College maintains a list of housing opportunities for students who have been admitted and who have paid their Advance Deposits.
 Students and their parents are responsible for determining the suitability of housing options.
 College staff will assist students and their families in every way possible in arranging contacts and providing information on quality housing opportunities.